mliezun/bierecode/docs/better-auth.md

 Terraform provisions the D1 database and attaches it to the Pages project.
 The initial schema is located at `infra/d1.sql`.
 You can regenerate this schema with the Better Auth CLI if needed.
+The deployment workflow automatically runs `wrangler d1 execute bierecode-auth --file infra/d1.sql` after Terraform creates the database so the tables exist before any authentication requests are processed.